 A general good practice we encourage at Payrails is to make that payment authorization asynchronous.
 While the user experience is the same, in the background, clients are receiving an HTTP 202 acknowledgment that the request was valid and taken into consideration.
 Subsequently, clients either wait for a notification or long polls the payment entity to fetch the authorization status.
 During burst episodes, this asynchronous design is more graceful and scalable to manage than holding so many open connections and juggling with timeouts and retries.

 Managing bursts is often about saving time while the infrastructure automatically scales up in the background.
 For that matter, buffering requests and, ultimately, rate-limiting are good allies.
 It is nowadays made easier to perform at a container level with service meshes like Istio.io or Linkerd.io.

 It is important to note that this is affecting the user experience; since the buffering results in increased latency and the rate-limiting in a denial of service followed by a retry.
 If the infrastructure scales fast enough in the background, this inconvenience should resolve after a few seconds.

 Ultimately, in order to avoid overwhelming retries during bursts, you can route a share of your traffic (e.g., the one you rate limit) to a failover journey that has a sub-optimal user experience but can still operate payments.
 Hosted payment pages and components are a great way to do that.

 Payrails team understands the challenge of scaling the payment acceptance

-Our team of payment experts have built an infrastructure that process millions of payment every day and are happy to chat about your specific payment challenges and how we could help you to solve them.
+Our team of payment experts have built an infrastructure that processes millions of payment every day and is happy to chat about your specific payment challenges and how we could help you to solve them.